 - Select the date/time of the appointment and you are good to go!

 Peer tutoring is held in small groups for historically difficult classes.
 While the principles of collaborative and peer to peer learning are implemented like Supplemental Instruction, students versus their peer tutors are asked to prepare in advance and bring their questions to sessions.

 Peer Tutoring sessions are online!
 If you make an appointment on TutorTrac, you will be able to access your Zoom link 15 minutes before your appointment on TutorTrac on the main page.
 For more information on how to use Zoom in a peer tutoring session, see below or visit our peer tutoring program page.

 4. Writing Center

 The Writing Center is a great place to get additional help wherever you are in the writing process.
 The Writing Center does offer online meetings and electronic assistance.
 For more information and to schedule an appointment, visit, www.luc.edu/writing.

 Want to further develop your time management, test taking strategies, and overall study skills?
 Meet one-on-one with a Success Coach, who are training graduate students that can help take your academic success to the next level!
 You can talk about experiences inside and out of the classroom, identify areas of strength and growth, and create a customized, realistic plan for success.
 Make an appointment here.

-Note: As of March 16, all Success Coaching appointments are online.
+All Success Coaching appointments are online!
 After making an appointment on TutorTrac, your Success Coach will send you a Zoom link prior to the appointment time.
 For more information on how to use Zoom in a Success Coaching appointment, please see below or visit our Success Coaching program page.